How Can MBA in Finance Help in ACCA Exemptions | Zell

 How Can MBA in Finance Help in ACCA Exemptions

-The finance and accounting industry go hand-in-hand.
-Some finance courses and subjects act as stepping stones to accounting courses.
-To be a globally recognised Accountant, you must know the best of both worlds.
-One of the best examples is the combination of an MBA in Finance and an ACCA course.
+The finance and accounting industries go hand-in-hand.
+Certain finance courses and subjects serve as stepping stones to accounting courses.
+To be a future top professional accountant, you need to know the best of both worlds.
+The best example is an MBA in Finance and an ACCA course.

 Although the figures look promising, becoming an Accountant is an extensive and exhaustive process.
 Getting a global certification like ACCA is a challenge in itself.
 However, an MBA in Finance can make things slightly easy for you.
 Furthermore, there are ACCA exemptions for MBA Finance in India, making the journey smoother for MBA Finance graduates.